renovatebot/renovate/docs/pre-release.md

 Status: beta

-Bitbucket Server (i.e. self-hosted Bitbucket) came after Bitbucket Cloud but has already had perhaps more testing than Cloud nad may make GA first.
-Once we get a few thumbs-ups from users testing it on "real" repositories we will elevate this to GA.
+Bitbucket Server (i.e. self-hosted Bitbucket) came after Bitbucket Cloud but has already had perhaps more testing than Cloud and may make GA first.
+Once we get a few more thumbs-ups from users testing it on "real" repositories we will elevate this to GA.

 How to use: run your own bot from npm, Docker or clone the repository.
 Follow the instructions from [https://github.com/renovatebot/renovate/blob/master/lib/platform/bitbucket-server/README.md](https://github.com/renovatebot/renovate/blob/master/lib/platform/bitbucket-server/README.md).